 Covers foam equipment and operations, drafting, relay and tandem pumping, apparatus service testing, and advanced troubleshooting and maintenance.
 Combined with FRP258, meets Oregon Department of Public Safety Standards and Training and National Fire Protection Association #1002 Pumper Operator.

-Prerequisites: ES171, FRP258 or DPSST Driver and DPSST Pumper Operator
+Prerequisites: ES171 and FRP258 or DPSST Driver and DPSST Pumper Operator.

 FRP261 1 credit